luketeal/MySQL_Employee_Tracker/README.md

 Be sure to update your .env file with your password.
 An example file is provided.

 ## Usage
-Checkout this for [demo](https://youtu.be/cCyc2L8UeCw) of the intended functionality.
+Checkout this [demo](https://youtu.be/cCyc2L8UeCw) of the intended functionality for intended usage.

 ## Repo-Contents
 * [Database schema and seeds](db/)